 Together we’ll explore the different approaches people utilize when facing struggles within their relationships so that everyone will feel more empowered and supported if they encounter these same challenges!

-Marriage Counseling and the Federal Divorce Law in Australia
+Marriage Counselling and Divorce: Understanding Australia’s Federal Divorce Law

 As mentioned, Australia’s divorce rate is at an all-time high.
 In 2018 it reached 44.8%, up from 42.7% just two years prior.
 This alarming figure has led many to question why so many marriages are ending and what can be done to try and prevent them from taking this unfortunate turn.
 One potential solution is marriage counselling – a professional service that allows couples to receive guidance and advice from therapy professionals.